 for a small fee the TQPM-formatted pattern/article

 in PDF format for your use.
 This is the fully-formatted

 publication, you receive a one-year subscription to TQPM.

-- You receive a free ad in the month/months
+and one in newsletter) free ad in the month/months that

 Additional ads can be placed for a very reasonable fee.

 can include a profile picture and a bio to accompany your

 pattern/article.
 This helps in becoming known and recognized.

 URLs to your websites or blogs can be included.

 - You can post a 'sneak peek' of